-Your bank holiday walk inspo.
+Your weekend walk inspo.

 Looking for sights a little less grey than your WFH set-up?
 From the dramatic landscapes of the Pennines, to traditional village scenes and iconic Manchester heritage – Manchester’s canals reveal it all.
 Whether you’re on the lookout for a new, short stroll, or a 7-mile winter walk, check out our guide to the best canal walks in Manchester.

 Starting on King Street in Delph, Oldham, this beautiful Saddleworth canal walk showcases some of the best scenery in the Pennines – giving you a little break away from the city just a stone’s throw away.
 And while it does offer dramatic countryside landscapes which make for a bit of a change for us Mancs, the route does still feature a lot of the industrial charm we’re already used to.
 From historic mills to industrial buildings that were once rife with workers, this route has it all.
 The walk follows the canal through to Dobcross – racking up six miles on your FitBit.

 2. The Wharf